yangjuzi/drawafish/README.md

 ### [fish-trainer](https://github.com/aldenhallak/fish-trainer)
 - Contains the PyTorch code for training the fish doodle classifier.
-- Exports the trained model to ONNX format, which is used by DrawAFish.com for in-browser inference.
+- Exports the trained model to ONNX format, which is used by drawafish.art for in-browser inference.
 - Includes data augmentation, preprocessing, and model evaluation scripts.

 ### [fish-be](https://github.com/aldenhallak/fish-be)
-- The backend for DrawAFish.com, deployed as a serverless function (I'm using cloud run :~)).
+- The backend for drawafish.art, deployed as a serverless function (I'm using cloud run :~)).
 - Handles fish image uploads, processes and stores submissions, and returns the canonical fish image for the tank.
 - May also provide endpoints for moderation, stats, or gallery features.